-'''

-• expr > (name, int) - Entering transitions.

-'''

-- expr @ (name, int) Transitions into final state. - expr \$ (name, int) All transitions. - expr % (name, int) Pending out transitions.
+- expr > (name, int) Entering transitions. - expr @ (name, int) Transitions into final state. - expr \$ (name, int) All transitions. - expr % (name, int) Pending out transitions.

-4.3 Guarded Operators that Encapsulate Priorities
+4.2 Guarded Operators that Encapsulate Priorities

-Priorities can be very confusing for the user.
-They force the user to imagine the transitions inside machines and work out the precise effects of regular expression operations.
+Priorities embeddings are a very expressive mechanism.
+At the same time they can be very confusing for the user.
+They force the user to imagine the transitions inside two interacting expressions and work out the precise effects of the operations between them.
 When we consider that this problem is worsened by the potential for side effects caused by unintended priority name collisions, we see that exposing the user to priorities is rather undesirable.